andr00sama/moonsama_carnage_data/README.md

   functions.py
 </h4>
 <h6>
-  I like to keep the run file as clean and easy to understand as possible, so I put most of the functions in a separate file
+  Library of functions I've created to help process carnage data.
+Sama Counter counts the number of Moonsamas, Exosamas, and Gromlins/VIPs.
+Sama Lister gives a list of the players who showed up to Carnage for a given week.
+Attendance counter counts the number of times players have shown up for a range of carnage sessions.
 </h6>